West Coast, Mauritius

 Louisa Currey (Staff)

 High up in the mountains you will find the charming hideaway of Lakaz Charamel.
-The 20 rooms and suites make this a small Eco lodge where you will have a personalized experience and warm welcome on arrival.
+The 20 rooms and suites make this a small Eco lodge where you will have a personalised experience and warm welcome on arrival.
 The rooms are scattered on the hill, with buggy on hand to reach the higher rooms.
 The Deluxe rooms are in areas of four rooms and all share a swimming pool.
 For a complete escape opt for one of the three sea view suites atop the mountain.
 These really have the wow factor with the mountain backdrop and spectacular sea views below.
 Lakaz is a brilliant retreat and during the day it is in a good location to go and explore the surrounding areas- why not visit the Rhumerie de Charamel down the road?

 Alice Moseley (Staff)